GraphQL-Training/lightweight-graphql-react/slides.md

 ???

-Before we get started a little disclaimer
+Before we get started a little disclaimer: